muhammed-rizwan-n/useless_project_temp/README.md

 - Member 3: Muhammed Rafzan R - College Of Engineering Perumon

 ### Project Description
-It is basically for the dating of college students, students can date other students based on the grading, hobbies and skills of the students
+It is basically for the dating web app of college students, students can date other students based on the grading, hobbies and skills of the students

 ### The Problem (that doesn't exist)
-Normally dating is not based on the grading and skills of the
+Normally dating is not based on the grading and skills of the individual, but as a problem that doesnt exist we use this as a condition and feauture for creating the web app and the idea.

 ### The Solution (that nobody asked for)

-[How are you solving it?
-Keep it fun!]
+The solution is the idea to encouraging the academics and other skills as a part of campus dating, and for this useless project, we tried to create a webapp that matches this condition.

 ## Technical Details
 ### Technologies/Components Used
-For Software:
+For Software components used

-- [Languages used]
-- [Frameworks used]
-- [Libraries used]
-- [Tools used]
+- HTML,CSS,JAVASCRIPT
+- Node.js , MongoDB

 For Hardware:
 - [List main components]